Welcome to 2B’s Class Page!

 I am a huge fan of the psychologist Carol Dweck.
 In my classroom, I promote a positive learning environment using ‘Growth Mindset’ techniques.
 Below is a poster for parents of growth mindset ideas that you might wish to use at home.
 I particularly love ‘The Power of Not Yet!’
 If you have any worries or concerns about your child, I will be happy to meet with you.
 Please make an appointment with the school office (01708 457019).
 Please be aware that COVID health and safety restrictions may apply when visiting our school.

-Our PE day is Wednesday and during the summer term, we shall be having our PE lessons outside.
-The children can wear their summer PE uniform until after the October half term.
+Our PE day is Monday (indoor) and Wednesday (outdoor) during the autumn term.
+The children can wear their summer PE uniform until the October half term.
 Please remember to REMOVE earrings on PE day.

 During this half of the autumn term, children can wear their summer uniforms.
 However, we do get unexpected cold days so please ensure your child comes to school with a jumper or cardigan and a coat for drizzly days.
 If your child wears shoes that have laces, they must be able to lace them themselves.
 Otherwise, we ask that you buy velcro shoes.